pksrc/cloudtekki/content/posts/euc/packer-windows.md

 - the VM is configured to auto logon with a User specified in the AutoUnattend.xml
 - Packer is able to acquire the IP once the Windows is configured on the VM
 - the provisioning stage now kick in and starts to execute each block - it is here that we attempt to also enroll the VM into UEM
-- once the provisiong stage is over, the post processor kicks in - we are just writing a success message here
+- once the provisioning stage is over, the post processor kicks in - I'm only writing a success message here

 The entire process took 30 minutes can be seen in this video(sped up to 5 mins) below -
 {{% youtube pVUVSoi1J2U %}}